-The Centre’s next supercomputer will be made up of four Atos BullSequana XH2000 clusters and is planned to become operational in 2022.
-(Image: Atos)
+The Centre’s supercomputer facility is made up of four Atos BullSequana XH2000 clusters.

 Why does ECMWF need a supercomputer?

 Supercomputers are made up of many thousands of processors, which can efficiently exchange information and work as one powerful machine.
 Only a supercomputer can handle the enormous amounts of mathematical calculations and data processing involved in modern-day weather forecasting.

 Every day at ECMWF, hundreds of millions of observations must be filtered and combined with recent short-range forecasts.
 This process is known as data assimilation, and it provides the input to a sophisticated numerical model of the Earth system that simulates weather across the globe.
 The numerical model is based on physical laws that govern changes in the atmosphere, land, and oceans.
 To make a forecast, mathematical equations that describe these laws are solved, using the analysed state of the Earth system as a starting point.
 This type of forecasting procedure is known as numerical weather prediction (NWP).

 ECMWF’s computing facilities also store and disseminate forecasts to our Member and Co-operating States and a range of other users – all within exacting operational time constraints.

 Why does ECMWF need a global Earth system model?

 Weather over Europe can be influenced by disturbances that occurred on the other side of the world a few days earlier, and by longer-term conditions over land and in the ocean.
 Hence, a global Earth system model is essential.
 It allows ECMWF to provide forecasts for anywhere in the world, for days, weeks and months ahead.

 How does ECMWF use its supercomputer?